kristianmandrup/auth-assistant/README.markdown

 ## Role strategies ##

 For details on the available role strategies see _ROLE_STRATEGIES.txt__ or [Role strategies](http://wiki.github.com/kristianmandrup/auth-assistant/role-strategies)

+_Update_ : Aug 2010

+I have recently developed a [roles_generic](http://github.com/kristianmandrup/roles_generic) gem, which allows for easy setup of your models for a generic Role strategy.
+I have also recently developed a bunch of *roles_for_xxxx* gems, f.ex [roles_for_ar](http://github.com/kristianmandrup/roles_for_ar) which make it simple to add a role strategy for various ORMs.
+I have plans to integrate these role strategies in the very near future (by end of August, 2010).

 ## Permits CanCan ##